 “We’ve seen a reduction of 70% on shipping costs in the US, which helps keep conversions high.
 When we joined ShipBob, only 20% of our customers were in the US.
 By the end of the year, that number will be around 40%.”

 For eco-friendly brands and customers, eco-friendly shipping is also an option.
 Eco-friendly shipping includes the use of biodegradable material that can easily be recycled, used for other purposes, and don’t take as long to decompose for packaging and shipping products.
 There are many eco-friendly packaging solutions available for online brands, such as compostable mailer bags and biodegradable packaging peanuts.

 “We use noissue for our eco-friendly mailers that are 100% compostable, and ShipBob ships orders out for us in our custom branded packaging.
 Our subscription option has become popular among customers, where they subscribe and save money.

 We rely on a great post-purchase experience for this.
 ShipBob is a fulfillment partner that is truly an extension of our brand.”

 Hybrid shipping services like UPS SurePost and FedEx SmartPost pick up your orders and then work with other carriers like USPS to transport your packages to a sorting facility or post office location, where it is then shipped to its final, residential destination.
 Choosing a hybrid shipping method has the ability to cut down on shipping costs as much as 50% in some cases.
 However, the tradeoff is often a slower delivery.

 At its most basic, freight shipping is the transportation of cargo across the globe via air, land, or sea.
-Any shipment that is larger than 30 in x 30 in x 30 in or weighs over 150 pounds is considered freight.
+Any shipment that is larger than 30 in x 30 in x 30 in (or 76.2 cm) or weighs over 150 pounds (or 68.03 kg) is considered freight.